 Colombia has experienced the longest and bloodiest internal armed conflict in the Americas since the end of World War II.
 During the late 1990s and early 2000s, levels of armed violence reached unprecedented peaks across the country.
 This led to a humanitarian crisis that placed Colombia among the countries with the highest levels of forced displacement and land abandonment in the world.
 It is estimated that between two and ten million hectares were abandoned during the six-decade internal armed conflict from the 1950s to 2012.
 And while the role of paramilitary and guerrilla actors in such waves of violence has been discussed in political and academic circles, there is no clarity on the impact of such processes on the reconcentration of landed property at a national scale.

 The Colombian case poses important challenges to the conventional wisdom.
 Official data and regional experiences have shown that during the negotiation of peace accords with the largest paramilitary (2003-2005) and guerrilla (2012-2016) organizations, land grabbing in the periphery persisted and, in many cases, soared.
 In this sense, the main question this book tries to answer is why, in the advent of major peace negotiations (including a Victims and Land Restitution Law) and more atomized criminality, land grabbing and re-concentration has accelerated.
-If in the zenith of armed violence, land dispossession by paramilitary groups and drug-lords was associated with property reconcentration, what happens when the intensity of such a conflict unevenly declines –at least in the short term– and when new forms of institutional and state presence surge.
+If in the zenith of armed violence, land dispossession by paramilitary groups and drug-lords was associated with property reconcentration, what happens when the intensity of such a conflict unevenly declines –at least in the short term– and when new forms of institutional and state presence surge?
 In contrast to common approaches to the violent character of land grabbing that emphasize the role of the military and paramilitary in forced displacement, land abandonment and dispossession, I contend that in contexts of systemic violence, the promotion and functioning of both corporate greening and platforms of monocrop-based sustainable development in which a strong military and environmental apparatus has converged, have perpetuated preexisting land structures.
 The above has not only kept land markets in place, but has also operated in situations of both intense violence and a selective de-escalation towards a negotiated resolution of the conflict.

 I support my arguments through a rich combination of research strategies, which includes non-spatial and spatial panel linear regressions, spatial data analysis, and ethnography for two years.
 The latter comprises 145 in-depth interviews with socio-environmental leaders, representatives of public, private and multilateral offices, victims of land abandonment and forced and productive displacement, as well as academics.
 These materials are complemented by extensive archival and secondary sources.

 This book engages three lines of scholarly debate.
 First, violent land accumulation and dispossession in war-torn territories (Ballvé, 2020, Grajales, 2017, Watts, 2007, 2015; Reno, 1998; Giustozzi, 2004).
 In the critical geography of civil wars, land has been viewed as an obscure object of desire in the fight for power and resources.
 Land grabbing reflects the excesses of the war and the ambitions of different actors who are in the bid to obtain and maximize territorial control.
-Regionally, the Colombian case is an anomaly to the extent that the armed conflict, in addition to being the oldest and bloodiest in the hemisphere, has been developed in contexts of both formal democratic electoral stability and sustained growth in the countryside, especially of a corporate nature.
-However, the foregoing has not limited the scope of forced displacement and of systematic land abandonment, almost unique in the Americas.
+Regionally, the Colombian case is an anomaly to the extent that the armed conflict, in addition to being the oldest and bloodiest in the hemisphere, has evolved in contexts of both formal democratic electoral stability and sustained growth in the countryside, especially of a corporate nature.
+However, the foregoing has not limited the scope of forced displacement and systematic land abandonment, almost unique in the Americas.